 Lindenwood University offers a minor in social welfare, which requires 21 credit hours.
 A minor is simply a secondary academic subject to add to your knowledge, whether it is of professional or personal interest.

 When you minor in social work at Lindenwood University, you will study areas of social welfare including human diversity and social justice and social welfare policy and services.
-A minor in biological sciences, coupled with a major of your choice, can make you a more desirable candidate to potential employers.

 What You Can Do with a Social Work Degree from Lindenwood University